List of Disney's Sleeping Beauty characters: Prince Phillip

 Prince Phillip is Aurora's true love, who is based on the prince from the original fairy tale.
 Phillip is the first prince in Disney theatrical animated films to have an active role and have a name.

 In the film, he is betrothed to marry the princess, the daughter of his father's best friend, and attends Aurora's christening to give her a gift.
 Phillip reunites with Aurora after hearing her singing while riding in the forest and sings with her, after which they fall in love, but Aurora leaves after realizing that she is disobeying the fairies' orders.
 Upon arriving at Aurora's home, Maleficent captures him, but the fairies rescue him and aid him with their magic, giving him the Sword of Truth and Shield of Virtue.
 At the castle, he battles Maleficent, who transforms into a dragon, and slays her with the Sword of Truth.
 He goes to the kingdom and kisses Aurora, awakening her and the kingdom, and they share a dance after reuniting with their parents.

 In Disney Princess Enchanted Tales: Follow Your Dreams, he is one of the characters from Sleeping Beauty to appear.
 In the "Keys to the Kingdom" segment, he is set to leave the kingdom along with his father and Aurora's parents for a royal conference, leaving Aurora to reign over it in their absence.
 By the end of the segment, they return in time for the celebration for Aurora's duty.

 Phillip appears in Disney/Square's Kingdom Hearts Birth by Sleep in his homeworld, Enchanted Dominion, reprising his role from the film while fighting alongside Aqua.
 However, unlike the film, Maleficent is not killed, but weakened and returned to her first form.

-He also appears in House of Mouse, at theme parks and live events, and in the "Disney Heroes" toyline along with Maleficent.
+He also appears in House of Mouse, at theme parks and live events, and in the "Disney Heroes" range of action figures along with Maleficent.

-In Maleficent, where he is portrayed by Brenton Thwaites, he meets Aurora after his father, King John of Ulstead, sends him to King Stefan's castle on a business matter, and they fall in love.
+In Maleficent, he is portrayed by Brenton Thwaites.
+Phillip meets Aurora after his father, King John of Ulstead, sends him to King Stefan's castle on a business matter.
+Rather than falling in love (yet), they develop a sibling-like fondness for each other.

 In Maleficent: Mistress of Evil, he is instead portrayed by Harris Dickinson, as Thwaites was unable to reprise the role due to scheduling conflicts.